dwyl/phase-three/braga/README.md

 The house is comprised of 3 floors:
 + **Basement**
-  + Large (4 car) Garage with street door and ramp to the public road - we will be using the garage as our multi-purpose in-door communal/community area.
+  + Large Garage with street door and ramp to the public road - we will be using the garage as our multi-purpose indoor communal/community area.
     + Projector
     + Beanbags
     + Yoga Mats